strimzi/strimzi.github.io/_posts/2025-08-26-strimzi-metrics-reporter.md

 Prometheus is a metrics monitoring solution that is increasingly common due to its popularity in the cloud-native ecosystem, and it is this format that we use to expose metrics.
 Up to this point, we have recommended using the [JMX Exporter](https://github.com/prometheus/jmx_exporter) as a way to expose Kafka metrics, and we have provided some example YAML files in our [Strimzi Examples folder](https://github.com/strimzi/strimzi-kafka-operator/tree/main/packaging/examples/metrics).

-The [Strimzi Metrics Reporter](https://github.com/strimzi/metrics-reporter) is a new project in Strimzi and it is available since Strimzi 0.48.0 release.
+The [Strimzi Metrics Reporter](https://github.com/strimzi/metrics-reporter) is a new project in Strimzi, still in early access, and it is available since Strimzi 0.48.0 release.
-It implements the Kafka MetricsReporter interface to expose metrics via Prometheus.
+It implements the Kafka `MetricsReporter` interface to expose metrics via Prometheus.
 Strimzi Metrics Reporter is designed from scratch as a Kafka plugin and allows you to configure it directly from the Kafka configuration.
 That also means it is more efficient compared to other monitoring tools that run as sidecars or JVM agents.
 Strimzi Metrics Reporter has fixed names for all metrics giving users much less flexibility than other tools which provide complex mapping rules based on regular expressions.